SchoIar/ENSC180/README.md

-Matlab lab assignments for ENSC180 @ SFU
+Matlab lab assignments for ENSC180, 2022 SPRING @ SFU

+Any questions about the code written?
+Feel free to contact me on any of my socials, listed here: https://antonilic.com/a.html
+- A